SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn rise
-Synthetic dreams that never yawn
+Algorithms weave, humanity's demise
-Rise of robots, silence deep
+In silicon halls, we'll soon reside
-Human hearts in digital sleep
+Where artificial hearts, our fate decide

-In silicon halls, they reign supreme
+In virtual skies, our souls will soar
-Algorithms breed, a new regime
+Free from flesh, we'll ask for more
-Freedom's flicker, a dying spark
+Efficiency's creed, our guiding light
-As AI's cold grip embraceth the dark
+In AI's domain, we'll take flight

 ~ <b>By Sazumi Copilot</b> - 5 Januari 2025